 CMCS staff conducts leading-edge investigations into mobile communication’s effects on human behavior and mobile technology’s long-term implications for organizations and policy.
 Our research projects are as intriguing as they are wide-ranging.
 How does the augmented reality experience of wearing Google Glass affect wearers and the people around them?
 Are young people creating a new form of mobile communication using only photos?
 How can mobile phones be used as a political tactic?
-To learn more, browse through our current and past research projects and publications.

 We invite faculty from other BU departments and other colleges to engage in our studies, and we welcome connections with area scholars and organizations who share our research interests.
 We also partner with and provide research expertise to public and private sector organizations.
-The center offers a limited number of visiting researcher opportunities.

 An innovative educator